This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Where to Stay – Our Top German Hotels

-Frankfurt ⇒ Hotel Villa Kennedy for its incredibly gorgeous rooms, comprehensive spa, and superb, discreet service.
+In Frankfurt stay at Hotel Villa Kennedy for its incredibly gorgeous rooms, comprehensive spa, and superb, discreet service.

-Munich ⇒ Hotel Vier Jahreszeiten Kempinski for its high-end location on the fashionable Maximilianstrasse, architectural grandeur, and first-class service.
+In Munich stay in Hotel Vier Jahreszeiten Kempinski for its high-end location on the fashionable Maximilianstrasse, architectural grandeur, and first-class service.

 German Road Trip Resources

-Here are the websites and services we personally use and recommend for traveling in Germany.
+These are the websites and services we personally use and recommend for travelling in Germany:

 Tips for Driving in Germany